Role of Topology in Relaxation of One-Dimensional Stochastic Processes

 Numerical results in the NHSSH model and the 2-random walk are shown in Fig.~\ref{fig:relaxation time and cutoff}.
-The relaxation time scales $O(N^2)$ ($O(N)$) in the trivial (nontrivial) winding number region.
-Furthermore, in the transient dynamics of the system with the nontrivial winding number, the relaxation does not occur until $t \simeq 200$, from which the relaxation proceeds rapidly.
+The relaxation time scales $O(N^2)$ ($O(N)$) in the zero (nonzero) winding number region.
+Moreover, our rigorous speed limit indeed provides a lower bound on the relaxation times in nonzero winding number systems.
+The $O(N^2)$ scaling in the gapless OBC systems is reminiscent of the Brownian motion \cite{vanKampen1992} where the standard deviation of the position is proportional to $\sqrt{t}$.
+We note that while the transition from $O(N)$ to $O(N^2)$ is sharp, there is a finite-size effect on the scaling \cite{Supple}.
+Furthermore, in the transient dynamics of the system with the nonzero winding number, the relaxation does not occur until $t \simeq 200$, from which the relaxation proceeds rapidly.
 This indicates the emergence of a cutoff phenomenon.
-These results also suggest a correspondence between the nonzero winding numbers and unconventional relaxation phenomena.
-As reported in previous studies \cite{Haga2021, Mori2020}, the cutoff phenomena depend on the initial state.
-In fact, no cutoff phenomenon occurs from a uniform distribution or randomly generated initial conditions.

-We also check the robustness of the spectral gap and the system-size dependence of the relaxation time using an asymmetric random walk.
-The scaling $O(N)$ of the relaxation time remains unchanged under the existence of disorders, which indicates the topological protection of the scaling behavior of the relaxation time.
+These results also suggest a correspondence between the nonzero winding number and characteristic relaxation phenomena.
+We note that the cutoff phenomena depend on the initial state \cite{Haga2021, Mori2020} and do not occur from a uniform or random initial condition.
+The scaling $O(N)$ of the relaxation time remains unchanged under the existence of disorders \cite{Supple}.
+This indicates the topological protection, i.e., the robustness originated from the topology, of the scaling behavior of the relaxation time.